socketry/db/guides/getting-started/README.md

 require 'db/client'
 require 'db/postgres'

+# Create the client and connection pool:
 client = DB::Client.new(DB::Postgres::Adapter.new(database: 'test'))

+# Create an event loop:
 Sync do
+	# Connect to the database:
 	session = client.call

+	# Execute the query and get a result set:
 	result = session.call("SHOW SERVER_VERSION")

+	# Convert the result set to an array and print it out:
 	pp result.to_a
 	# => [["12.3"]]
 end